-Known in most of Finland as leipäjuusto (breadcheese), except for in some parts (e.g., Kainuu) where it is known as juustoleipä (cheese-bread).
+Known in most of Finland as leipäjuusto (bread-cheese), except for in some parts (e.g., Kainuu) where it is known as juustoleipä (cheese-bread).
 One may ask: what is it?
 Neither.
 Both.
 It is like bread and cheese had a milk-product love child and dressed it up in Lappish gold.
 It has a mild taste and squeaks when chewed.
 It might even be the reason some people can withstand the months of total darkness north of the arctic circle.

-Try it cold or slightly warm, and always with heaps of lakkahillo, cloudberry jam.
+warm, and always with heaps of lakkahillo, cloudberry jam.
 (Although some very old people have been observed chopping it fine and putting it in their coffee.)